cjj925/cjs_portfolio/Quantum Entanglement/README.md

 # Quantum Entanglement Simulation (Qiskit)

+## Overview
-## This program simulates a basic quantum circuit using Qiskit that creates and measures entanglement between two qubits.
+This program simulates a basic quantum circuit using Qiskit that creates and measures entanglement between two qubits.
 The circuit is simulated using Qiskit Aer.

-## This project illustrates fundamental quantum computing concepts such as superposition, entanglement, noise modeling, and quantum measurement in a short and simple way.
+This project illustrates fundamental quantum computing concepts such as superposition, entanglement, noise modeling, and quantum measurement in a short and simple way.

 ## What this program does
 * Creates a quantum circuit with 2 qubits and 2 classical bits